Kert campaign: History

 Following a visit to Melilla, Spanish War Minister Agustín Luque took control of the operations on 7 October, and the struggles brought numerous losses to both sides, 64 death and 204 wounded on the Spanish side.
 On 14 October 1911 General Salvador Díaz Ordóñez was killed in action and a column commanded by General Navarro had 33 deaths and 105 wounded.

 The Spanish forces took the position of Al Aaroui (Monte Arruit) on 18 January 1912.

 The Spanish ended the campaign following the killing of Ameziane by native regulares on 15 May 1912.
-Mohammed Sidi Baracca replaced him but surrendered soon after.
+Si Mohammed Bourhayl replaced him but surrendered soon after.
 The Spanish losses by that time amounted to about 500 killed and 1,900 wounded.
-The Spanish control line was extended to the Kert River and the new boundaries for the Spanish-occupied territory entailed the annexation of the Berber cabiles of Ait Sidel and Ait Bu-Gafar.
+The Spanish control line was extended to the Kert River and the new boundaries for the Spanish-occupied territory entailed the annexation of the Berber cabiles of Aith Sidel and Aith Bouyafar.